 2. They’re big fans of meal delivery kits

 The subscription box industry is crowded in the US and food subscription boxes take up a big slice of the pie.
-Top meal delivery kit services including Sun Basket, Home Chef, and HelloFresh are making cooking at home easier than ever, and Millennials are loving it.
+Top meal delivery kit services including Sun Basket and Home Chef are making cooking at home easier than ever, and Millennials are loving it.

 Meal kits conveniently let you pick your meals from a delicious selection each week, then have all the ingredients and recipe card delivered to your door—all without having to worry about meal planning or running to the grocery store.